-CONCLUSION AND FUTURE WORK 9
+CONCLUSION AND FUTURE WORK

 We designed and implemented ELF, an acceleration framework for mobile deep learning networks.
-ELF can partition a video frame into multiple pieces and offload them simultaneously to edge servers for parallel computing.
+Elf can partition a video frame into multiple pieces and offload them simultaneously to edge servers for parallel computing.
 The main contribution stems from its recurrent region proposal prediction and content-aware video frame partitioning algorithms.
-Our study shows that ELF is promising to minimize the end-to-end latency of emerging mobile deep vision applications.
-Moving forward, we will continue to investigate how to further drive down the latency, e.g., integrating the dataparallelism approach of ELF with those model-parallelism solutions.
+Our study shows that Elf is promising to minimize the end-to-end latency of emerging mobile deep vision applications.
+Moving forward, we will continue to investigate how to further drive down the latency, e.g., integrating the dataparallelism approach of Elf with those model-parallelism solutions.
 We will also investigate the impact of access network bandwidth on ELF task assignment and mapping.
 Another future work topic is the efficient model design for deep vision applications to better benefit from parallel offloading.
 Finally, we will study how to efficiently orchestrate heterogeneous edge resources to minimize the AI processing latency.

-ACKNOWLEDGMENTS 10
+ACKNOWLEDGMENTS

-We sincerely thank the reviewers and anonymous shepherd for their valuable comments that help us improve this work and prepare the camera ready version.
-We thank Ivan Seskar for his help to setup the experimental platform.
-We also thank Sugang Li for the discussion to brainstorm the initial research idea.
-This work is partially supported by the Platforms for Advanced Wireless Research (PAWR) project with the National Science Foundation grant No.182792, the 2030 National Key AI Program of China 2018AAA 0100500 and Key Research Program of Frontier Sciences, CAS, Grant No.ZDBS-LY-JSC001.
+We sincerely thank the reviewers and anonymous shepherd for their valuable comments that help us improve this work and prepare the camera ready.
+This work was partially supported by the Platforms for Advanced Wireless Research (PAWR) project with the National Science Foundation (NSF) grant (No.182792), the 2030 National Key AI Program of China 2018AAA 0100500 and Key Research Program of Frontier Sciences, CAS, Grant No.ZDBS-LY-JSC001.